Chicago Rivet & Machine (NYSEAMERICAN:CVR) Coverage Initiated by Analysts at StockNews.com

-StockNews.com started coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a research note released on Monday morning.
-The firm issued a sell rating on the stock.
+StockNews.com started coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a report published on Sunday morning.
+The brokerage issued a sell rating on the stock.

 Chicago Rivet & Machine Dividend Announcement